A few years ago, I needed a new general purpose username.

-I wanted a short-ish unique handle which wasn’t based on my real name.
-Something I could reasonably expect to get as a username for any Internet service which requires one, and a little piece of lexical real estate nobody else already has claim to.
-And no copping out putting numbers at the end of something like a noob.
+I wanted something shortish which wasn’t based on my real name.
+It had to be a little piece of lexical real estate which nobody else already had claim to.
+And no suffixed numbers either.

-(Although if quollism was some sort of tenet, it would be Everything needs more quolls.)
+(Although if quollism was some sort of tenet, it would be that Everything needs more quolls.)